ryansheehy0/Cheat_Sheets/Web_Cybersecurity/cross_site_scripting.md

 R
 R<h1>This is NOT a PDF!</h1> <img src=x onerror=alert(document.cookie)>
 ```
-- document.cookies for XSS
-- non-HTML-based sinks?
-Like setTimeout.
-What does that mean?
-- Content security policy to prevent XSS?
-- Dangling markup injections?
-- Why double url encode?

 - Is there a way to do a URI based XSS when the link has `?` in front?
 	- I was getting this reflected in the DOM: `<a href="?myinput&page=2">`
 	- I tried: `<a href="?javascript:alert();//&page=2">`, but that didn't work
 	- I don't know if it's possible to escape the `?` that's in front
 	- I couldn't escape the attribute with `"`s because it was being URL encoded
 	- https://www.rei.com/events/search?

+## Need to research
 - __proto__
 - constructor
 - prototype
+- document.cookies for XSS
+- non-HTML-based sinks?
+Like setTimeout.
+What does that mean?
+- Dangling markup injections?

 - Compensating controls
 	- Prevent weaponization of XSS